28msec/zorba/test/update/Scripts/Readme.txt

 #
 To generate a report for submitting to the W3C:

+0. For submitting reports to W3C one should compile Zorba with ZORBA_WITH_BIG_INTEGER=ON.
-0. In order to generate the report for XQueryX compile Zorba by setting:
+    In order to generate the report for XQueryX compile Zorba by setting:
     ZORBA_XQUERYX=ON and ZORBA_TEST_XQUERYX=ON.
 These options are set to OFF by default.

 1. Import XQUTS.

 2. Run a CTest dashboard from your build directory:

-  ctest -T test -R w3c_update_testsuite/XQuery or ctest -T test -R w3c_update_testsuite/XQueryX
+    ctest -T test -R w3c_update_testsuite/XQuery or
+    ctest -T test -R w3c_update_testsuite/XQueryX

 3. From this directory (test/rbkt/Scripts/w3c), modify
-   generate-submission.xq to reflect:
+    generate-submission-xquts.xq to reflect:

     - the node 'implementation', attribute 'version' - the version of Zorba and the svn revision tested
     - node 'syntax' - either XQuery or XQueryX
     - node 'test-run', attribute 'date-run' - the date run
     - node 'test-suite', attribute 'version' - the test suite version (for example 1.0.0 or 1.0.1)

 4. From this directory (test/update/Scripts), run

-  cmake -P Submit.cmake > zorba-xquts-submission.xml
+    cmake -P Submit_xquts.cmake > zorba-xquts-submission.xml

     Note that this assumes your build directory is ../../../build.
 If that is not true, specify the path to your build directory:

     cmake -D ZORBA_BUILD_DIR=/path/to/build -P Submit.cmake > zorba-xquts-submission.xml

     The script depends on the XQUTS schema being located in

     w3c_update_reportingresults/XQTSResult.xsd

     The XQUTS import script puts this in place appropriately.
 If you do not run the import script, just copy the "ReportingResults" directory from the XQUTS download to w3c_update_reportingresults.

 In order to generate the HTML versions of the reports (XQUTSReport.html and XQUTSReportSimple.html) these are the additional steps that have to be followed:

 5. Go to the /tmp folder and unzip the XQUTS version you used to generate the report(s).
 Let's assume it is XQUTS_1_0_1.zip.

 6. Copy the XML(s) into the /tmp/XQUTS_1_0_1/ReportingResults folder